Wing Finance (WING) Price Down 2.2% This Week

-Wing Finance (CURRENCY:WING) traded 5.6% lower against the dollar during the 1 day period ending at 10:00 AM Eastern on November 18th.
-One Wing Finance coin can currently be purchased for $21.55 or 0.00048454 BTC on major exchanges.
-Over the last week, Wing Finance has traded 2.2% lower against the dollar.
-Wing Finance has a market cap of $40.23 million and $4.29 million worth of Wing Finance was traded on exchanges in the last day.
+Wing Finance (CURRENCY:WING) traded down 5.6% against the dollar during the 24 hour period ending at 0:00 AM E.T. on November 19th.
+Wing Finance has a market cap of $40.23 million and approximately $4.29 million worth of Wing Finance was traded on exchanges in the last 24 hours.
+In the last seven days, Wing Finance has traded down 2.2% against the dollar.
+One Wing Finance coin can now be purchased for approximately $21.55 or 0.00048454 BTC on popular cryptocurrency exchanges.

 About Wing Finance